 “Just tell her the truth, this house is haunted,” suggested Dude.
 He was entertaining himself nonstop at this point.

 Jonas walked with Mary out to the car.
 Her mom rolled down the window and Jonas leaned over to talk into the driver-side window.
-Mary’s mom looked at him with a look that for the first time made him think maybe there was more at work here than just Mary’s freak talent for new wave and rock.
+Mary’s mom looked at him with a look that for the first time made him think maybe there was more at work here than just Mary’s freak talent for new wave and college rock.

 “Well, if she wants to keep practicing with us, we’d love to have her.”